Summary

 Safety assist: 85%

-The Alfa Romeo Tonale was crash tested by Euro NCAP in Summer 2022, and was awarded a full five-star rating.
+The Alfa Romeo Tonale was tested by Euro NCAP in Summer 2022 and awarded a full five-star rating.

 Testers commented that the SUV performs well in potential car-on-car and vulnerable road user crash avoidance tests, but also said that its crash protection scores are not the highest in its class as the car “lacks centre airbags and proves to be an aggressive collision partner in frontal crashes.”